Pan Am: Clipper era

 PAA's China Clipper service cut the time of a transpacific crossing from as much as six weeks by sea to just six days by air.

-Pan Am started its South American routes with Consolidated Commodore and Sikorsky S-38 flying boats.
+Pan Am started its South American routes with Consolidated Commodores and Sikorsky S-38 flying boats.
 The S-40, larger than the eight-passenger S-38, began flying for Pan Am in 1931.
 Carrying the nicknames American Clipper, Southern Clipper, and Caribbean Clipper, they were the first of the series of 28 Clippers that symbolized Pan Am between 1931 and 1946.
 During this time, Pan Am operated Clipper services to Latin America from the International Pan American Airport at Dinner Key in Miami, Florida.

 In 1937 Pan Am turned to Britain and France to begin seaplane service between the United States and Europe.
 Pan Am reached an agreement with both countries to offer service from Norfolk, Virginia, to Europe via Bermuda and the Azores using the S-42s.
-A joint service from Port Washington, New York, to Bermuda began in June 1937, with Pan Am using Sikorskys and Imperial Airways using the C class flying boat RMA Cavalier.
+A joint service from Port Washington, New York, to Bermuda began in June 1937, with Pan Am using Sikorskys and Imperial Airways using the C-class flying boat RMA Cavalier.

 On July 5, 1937, survey flights across the North Atlantic began.
 Pan Am Clipper III, a Sikorsky S-42, landed at Botwood in the Bay of Exploits in Newfoundland from Port Washington, via Shediac, New Brunswick.
 The next day Pan Am Clipper III left Botwood for Foynes in County Limerick, Ireland.
 The same day, a Short Empire C-Class flying boat, the Caledonia, left Foynes for Botwood, and landed July 6, 1937, reaching Montreal on July 8 and New York on July 9.